Daisy Pearce

 Daisy Pearce (born 27 May 1988) is an Australian rules football coach, media personality and former player.
 Pearce played for the Melbourne Football Club in the AFL Women's (AFLW) from 2017 to season 7 (Note: Pearce missed the 2019 season due to pregnancy) and is the current AFLW senior coach of the West Coast Eagles.
-Often regarded as a pioneer of women's Australian rules football and the face of the AFLW, she was inducted into the Australian Football Hall of Fame in 2025.
+Often regarded as a pioneer of women's Australian rules football and the face of the AFLW, she was the first player to return to playing at AFLW level after giving birth, eventually playing for four more seasons in a variety of positions, and was inducted into the Australian Football Hall of Fame in 2025.

 Pearce began her playing career with the Darebin Falcons in the Victorian Women's Football League (VWFL) and VFL Women's (VFLW), playing from 2005 to 2017 and captaining the club from 2008 to 2016.
 She is a ten-time premiership player (seven as captain), two-time Lisa Hardeman Medallist as best afield in the grand final, seven-time league best and fairest winner and five-time Darebin best and fairest winner; the VFL Women's best and fairest award, of which Pearce was the inaugural recipient in 2016, was also named partly in her honour in 2018.
 Pearce was recruited by Melbourne with the first selection in the inaugural national women's draft in 2013 and captained the club in the women's exhibition games staged prior to the 2016 creation of the AFL Women's.